gvwilson/sensibleadventures/cloudherd/new.md

 I ask, did the second regiment's fifth troop wind up here?
 Aren't you supposed to be in Chaghan?"

 Sergeant Dorbu grimaced.
-"About that, Your Highness..."
+"About that, most respected..."

 The villagers might as well not have been there as Colonel Bonzon and the princess peppered Sergeant Dorbu with questions on the walk back